kubetail-org/edge-csrf/README.md

 ## Quickstart (SvelteKit)

-First, create a server-side hooks file (`hooks.server.ts`) for your project and add the Edge-CSRF handle:
+To use Edge-CSRF with your SvelteKit app, first create a server-side hooks file (`hooks.server.ts`) for your project and add the Edge-CSRF handle:

 ```typescript
 // src/hooks.server.ts